pharanbrush/pharanbrush.github.io/brush-management-tips.md

 Just having that key for blenders can open up possibilities for you to use an efficient and no-stress paint-then-blend technique.

-In summary...
+## In summary...

 **Group your brushes into tabs and tools** according to any category scheme that makes sense to you, so if you know you need something, you'll instantly know where to find it.

 And for brushes or tools you use most often, **set key or button shortcuts** to help you easily reach them without even moving your pen away from your canvas!

-When you reuse keys for multiple groups or brushes, **the order of the groups and brushes will change the order the shortcut cycles through them**.
+When you reuse keys for multiple tabs or brushes, **the order of the tabs and brushes will change the order the shortcut cycles through them**.
 So change them as often as you want depending on what you're doing.

 ## FAQ / Extra tips

 **Sometimes you want to get rid of a brush you don't use much but don't want to delete it yet.
-You can move those brushes to a "Recycle Bin" group or tool so they're out of your way but you can dig them up if you need them.**
+You can move those brushes to a "Recycle Bin" tab or tool so they're out of your way but you can dig them up if you need them.**

 If you want to delete several brushes at once, group those brushes into a tool, and delete that tool.